agentplexus/stats-agent-team/presentation.md

 <!--
 Deployment was a key consideration.
 We needed to support both local development and production Docker deployments.
 Make commands handle local, Docker Compose handles production.
 Both use the same code and configuration.
+[PAUSE:1500]
+Developer experience matters.
+You need to be able to run locally for development, but deploy to production easily.
+We support both with the same codebase.
+For local development, make run all eino starts all four agents in the foreground where you can see logs.
+Then you run the C L I client to make requests.
+For production, docker compose up dash d runs all agents as containerized services.
+They communicate via H T T P on their assigned ports: eight thousand through eight thousand two, and eight thousand four through eight thousand five.
+The configuration is identical, just environment variables.
+This seamless transition from local to production means you're testing the real system locally, not some simplified mock.
+What you develop is what you deploy.
 [PAUSE:2500]
 -->